silencespeaker755/CA-project1/Report.md

 * IF\_ID:

     We have two registers in it, storing current PC and instruction.
-If stall_i == 1, we remain it unchanged.
-If flush_i == 1, we flush the whole register.
+If IF_IDWrite_i == 0, we don't change registers' values.
+If IF_IDflush_i == 1, we flush the registers' values.

 * HazardDetection:

-    When the instruction in EX stage is lw, and the RD address is equal to RS1 or RS2 in ID stage, we output Hazard_o = 1, else Hazard_o = 0.
+    When the instruction in EX stage is lw, and the RD address is equal to either RS1 or RS2 in ID stage, we set stall_o = 1, PCWrite_o = 0, IF_IDWrite_o = 0 and IDflush_o = 1 to stall the commands in IF_ID pipeline register and insert a bubble command into ID stage.
+    When the instruction in ID stage is beq and RS1_data == RS2_data, we set IF_IDflush_o = 1 to flush the command in IF_ID pipeline register since that command don't have to execute.

 * Registers: